-After a year of running for stress relief and perspective, 2021 gave us the first opportunities to lace up for the simple joy of getting outside — and we are thrilled to see many retreats on pause for the past two years now back in action.
-Our favorite running retreats of 2022 continue to reflect that spirit of playfulness and world exploration that inspire our Escapes, each incorporating camaraderie and mindfulness into itineraries that allow runners to explore new terrain and cultures under professional guidance.
+As travel restrictions have lifted, trail runners across the globe are finding new opportunities to lace up for the simple joy of getting outside — and we are thrilled to see many retreats on pause for the past two years now back in action.
+Our favorite running retreats of 2022 and 2023 reflect the spirit of playfulness and world exploration that inspire our Escapes, each incorporating camaraderie and mindfulness into itineraries that allow runners to explore new terrain and cultures under professional guidance.

 As we head into the second half of 2022, we have added even more retreats for runners who seek a challenge.
 Looking beyond North America, we’ve ventured into the Andes, the Japanese Alps, and even the High Himalayas.
 Whether you’re interested in meeting other mindful runners, want to stretch your skills, or simply want to experience nature in a new way, these retreats will transform you.

 Sonoran Desert Trail Running + Wellness Retreat By Run Wild Retreats